xh125/LVCSH/README.md

-# Fewest Switches Surface Hopping in Materials
+# Fewest Switches Surface Hopping in Materials with LVC

 A Fortran code to simulation the non-adiabatic Molecular Dynamics in the solid state Materials.
 We using a linear vibroninc coupling model implementation of Tully's Fewest Switches Surface Hopping (FSSH) for model problems including